What to Do if a Mercury Thermometer Breaks

 - Never use a broom to clean up mercury.
 It will break the mercury into smaller droplets and spread them.

 - Never pour mercury down a drain.
 It may lodge in the plumbing and cause future problems during plumbing repairs.
 If discharged, it can cause pollution of the septic tank or sewage treatment plant.

 - Never walk around if your shoes might be contaminated with mercury.
 Contaminated clothing can also spread mercury around.

-NOTE: These instructions also apply to spills from other sources, if the amount spilled is less than or similar to the amount in a thermometer (see specific information about how to clean up broken fluorescent bulbs).
-If your spill is greater than the amount in a thermometer, visit our What to Do if you Spill More Mercury than the Amount in a Thermometer page.
+NOTE: These instructions also apply to spills from other sources if the amount spilled is less than or similar to the amount in a thermometer (see specific information about how to clean up broken fluorescent bulbs).
+If your spill is greater than the amount in a thermometer, then visit our What to Do if You Spill More Mercury than the Amount in a Thermometer page.